inclement/inclem.net/content/kivycrashcourse/2-building_an_android_apk.rst

 your app drawer.
 I used 'Kivy Crash Course 2'.

-**package.name**: A simple string identifier (no spaces etc.), which along with `package.domain` should be a unique identifier.
+**package.name**: A simple string identifier (no spaces etc.), which along with :code:`package.domain` should be a unique identifier.
 I used 'kivycrash2'.

-**package.domain**: Not a real domain name, but along with `package.name` should be a unique identifier.
+**package.domain**: Not a real domain name, but along with :code:`package.name` should be a unique identifier.
 Using the default org.test is fine for now, or more generally you might use a reversed form of your own domain name.